Hondy000/x-pro-enhancer/README.md

-# X to Bird - Bring Back the Blue Bird
+# X Pro Enhancer

 *Read this in other languages: [日本語](README.ja.md)*

-A Chrome extension that replaces the X logo with the classic Twitter blue bird.
-Tired of the big "X"?
-Bring back the familiar blue bird that millions of users love!
+Enhance your X Pro experience with custom features including the classic Twitter bird logo, column management, and custom CSS styling.
+Take control of your X Pro interface!

 ## Features

 - 🐦 Replace all X logos with the classic Twitter blue bird
 - 🔖 Replace the favicon with the blue bird icon
-- 📝 Optionally replace "X" text with "Twitter" throughout the site
+- 📝 Automatically replace "X" with "Twitter" in document titles
 - 🎨 Support for custom logos if you prefer something different
 - ⚡ Real-time updates without page reload
-- 🌐 Works on all X.com/Twitter.com domains
+- 🌐 Works on all X.com/Twitter.com domains including X Pro
+- 📊 **Coming Soon**: Column management for X Pro
+- 🎨 **Coming Soon**: Custom CSS injection

 ## Installation